dreamonkey/vue-auth0/README.md

 Check out [`@auth0/auth0-spa-js` documentation](https://github.com/auth0/auth0-spa-js#documentation) to learn about initialization options, as `initAuth0` accepts all options from original `createAuth0Client` method.

-You can the naccess the Auth0 singleton instance via `useAuth0` composable.
+You can then access the Auth0 singleton instance via `useAuth0` composable

 ```ts
 import { useAuth0 } from '@dreamonkey/vue-auth0';